lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_01.md

 cmo/status/3dmesh
 ```

-We will use one of the simple **`createpts`** commands, this version will create a structured rectangular mesh which.
+We will use one of the simple **`createpts`** commands, this version will create a structured rectangular mesh.
 Checking the syntax for [createpts/brick/](https://lanl.github.io/LaGriT/pages/docs/commands/createpts/CRTPTBRICK.html) we see options that can be defined as variables, making them easy to change.

 In LaGriT, variables are assigned using the `define` keyword.
 We define the variables before the commands.
 It is good practice to locate these all together with comments at the top of the command file.